bloublou2014/nandland/docs/test_new_goboard.md

 ![Windows Device Manager](img/test_new_goboard/com_port_windows.png)

 ### Virtual Com Port Driver Install

+Related NandLand Youtube video: [Nandland Go Board - Watch This When You Receive Your Board - at 2m0s](https://youtu.be/wWMIY9kjlJ0?t=121)

 If you don't see your COM Port, download and install Virtual Com Port Driver: